kumar-swamy/vault-plugin-secrets-citrixadc/README.md

 ```

 Now you can read the current password using `creds` endpoint.
 This plugin will automatically rotate the password if the TTL is elpased.
-# Note: This will lazily rotate the password only when it is read and TTL is elapsed.
+**NOTE** This will lazily rotate the password only when it is read and TTL is elapsed.
 If TTL is elpased but credential is not read, then password is not rotated

 ```
 vault read citrixadc/creds/cic